 The film is slow, cagey, and sporadic.
 Unlike like the cleverness or charm of other films handling the issues of the film.
 It never settles into a genre, nor does it provide gratification to the viewer.
 This is done to a point, though it cheapens my experience The ninth configuration jumps from so many different configurations that it fails to make the necessary connections.

-This is a multilayered film about faith, religion, redemption, sacrifice, insanity, and so many other things, that it's actually surprising that this all works together and the overall impression is quite strong.
-However, in some aspects the film has not aged well, I'd say, for the most part, acting is a bit over the top too.
-Also, for some reason MUBI decided to serve us the awful TV version, 4:3 aspect ratio...
+A multilayered film about faith, religion, redemption, sacrifice, insanity, and so many other things - it's quite surprising that all this works together and the overall impression is strong, so is the cast supported by a moody location.
+In some aspects the film has not aged well, on the other hand the film is a statement of its day.
+For some reason MUBI decided to serve us the awful TV version, 4:3 aspect ratio...

 I was going to wonder how this ever got made, but you could practically hear the pitch meeting--combine M*A*S*H with One Flew Over the Cuckoo’s Nest by the writer of The Exorcist and voila!
 Plus, with B-list actors and only one setting, it’s easy to see how costs were low.
 Incredibly, the script won a Golden Globe.
 It’s over-the-top lunacy, but accidentally or not, it does raise some profound philosophical questions.

 A movie that gets saner as it goes along, each plot twist bringing the picture into better focus, the films own mental issues being cured by the events it depicts.
 And what a set of events, more unlikely a combination of elements than the protein that gives the film its title.
 Makes ADR into an artform.

 I think in many ways Blatty's homage to 60's Italian Gothic horror ala Mario Bava - just look at the castle, the camera angles and zooms.
 But also the real sequel to The Exorcist - the existence of God and why he allows these terrible things to happen.
 Once again Blatty questions and the responding silence is deafening.